Wave model: Principles

 The tree model requires languages to evolve exclusively through social splitting and linguistic divergence.
 In the “tree” scenario, the adoption of certain innovations by a group of dialects should result immediately in their loss of contact with other related dialects: this is the only way to explain the nested organisation of subgroups imposed by the tree structure.

-Such a requirement is absent from the Wave Model, which can easily accommodate a distribution of innovations in intersected patterns.
+Such a requirement is absent from the wave model, which can easily accommodate a distribution of innovations in intersected patterns.
 Such a configuration is typical of dialect continua (and of linkages, see below), that is, historical situations in which dialects share innovations with different neighbours simultaneously, in such a way that the genealogical subgroups they define form an intersected pattern.
-This explains the popularity of the Wave model in studies of dialectology.
+This explains the popularity of the wave model in studies of dialectology.

 Johannes Schmidt used a second metaphor to explain the formation of a language from a continuum.
 The continuum is at first like a smooth, sloping line.
 Speakers in close proximity tend to unify their speech, creating a stepped line out of the sloped line.
 These steps are the dialects.
 Over the course of time, some steps become weak and fall into disuse, while others preempt the entire continuum.
-As example Schmidt used Standard German, which was defined to conform to some dialects and then spread throughout Germany, replacing the local dialects in many cases.
+As an example, Schmidt used Standard German, which was defined to conform to some dialects and then spread throughout Germany, replacing the local dialects in many cases.

 Legacy

 In modern linguistics, the wave model has contributed greatly to improve, but not supersede, the tree model approach of the comparative method.
 Some scholars have even proposed that the wave model does not complement the tree model but should replace it for the representation of language genealogy.
-The recent works have also focused on the notion of a linkage, a family of languages descended from a former dialect continuum: Linkages cannot be represented by trees and must be analysed by the wave model.
+The recent works have also focused on the notion of a linkage, a family of languages descended from a former dialect continuum; linkages cannot be represented by trees and must be analysed by the wave model.

+In A Thousand Plateaus, Deleuze and Guattari explicitly oppose arborescent models of language, instead opting for rhizomatic models that function like waves.
+They write: "Language stabilizes around a parish, a bishopric, a capital.
+It forms a bulb.
+It evolves by subterranean stems and flows, along river valleys or train tracks; it spreads like a patch of oil."
+Despite these similarities, it is unclear whether Deleuze and Guattari were explicitly aware of the wave model during the production of A Thousand Plateaus.